rombrew/phobia/doc/InputPulseWidth.md

 	(pmc) reg hal.PPM_mode 1

 Now you can see how the controller receives the control signal.
-If variable **hal.PPM_caught** is 1 then pulse is caught.
+If variable **hal.PPM_caught** is nonzero then pulse is caught.
 Use HAL registers to view pulse parameters.

 	(pmc) reg hal.PPM_get_PERIOD
 	(pmc) reg hal.PPM_get_PULSE